magento/magento2/app/code/Magento/Persistent/README.md

 This module modifies the following tables in the database:
 - `quote` - adds column `is_persistent`

+All database schema changes made by this module are rolled back when the module gets disabled and setup:upgrade command is run.

 For information about a module installation in Magento 2, see [Enable or disable modules](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-enable.html).